Doomed Megalopolis: Plot

-The plot concerns a spiritual battle within Tokyo during the early 20th century.

 Episode 1: "The Haunting of Tokyo"

 The story begins in contemporary Tokyo, with a voiceover narrative concerning the expanding city's state.
 The narrator tells the tale of how Taira no Masakado went against the Emperor and was executed for his crimes.
 However, his hatred for the new capital of Edo has left a dangerous onryo that persists in the city to this day.
 Throughout the years, Masakado's spirit was placated through the worship of the citizens of Tokyo, and he became deified as the city's guardian spirit.
 If his powerful spirit were to be awoken or disturbed, though, his suppressed anger against the Japanese Empire would be unleashed and would cause havoc on a national level.

 The setting moves backward to 1908.
 Two figures appear in Tokyo at exactly the same time.
 One is Yasumasa Hirai, a master onmyoji, a direct descendant of Abe no Seimei and leader of the Tsuchimikado Family; who has come to give advice to Baron Eiichi Shibusawa on how to make Tokyo the most blessed and successful city in the East.
 The other figure is Yasunori Kato, an evil Onmyoji who wishes to destroy Tokyo completely to appease his ancestors, the indigenous tribes of Japan who fought against the Imperial court in ancient times.
 Kato plans to do this by awakening the raging spirit of Taira no Masakado as a weapon to demolish the city.
 To do this, he kidnaps a young woman (Yukari Tatsumiya), who is blessed with psychic powers, to use as a medium for Masakado's spirit.
 Hirai discovers this and attempts to stop Kato and save Yukari with his own magic.
-Hirai takes Yukari to the Tsuchimikado temple to perform the monoimi ceremony (recreating the events of one of Abe no Seimei's famous tales from the Uji Shūi Monogatari).
+Hirai takes Yukari to the Tsuchimikado temple to perform the monoimi ceremony.
 In the meantime, Yukari's friends fight Kato's shikigami outside the temple so Hirai can complete the ceremony.
 But Kato still infiltrates Hirai's protective circle with a magical intruder, stopping the ceremony.
 In a final act of desperation Hirai grabs a sacred hamaya and fires it at Kato; but Kato magically reflects it back, mortally injuring Hirai.
 With Hirai defeated, Kato escapes with Yukari.